 - 2. The 'Your Nottinghamshire, Your Future' is Nottinghamshire's County Council's new corporate plan which was approved at Full Council in July 2017.
 It is part of the Council's Planning and Performance Framework and sets out the Council's vision, commitments and approach. - 3.
-Your Nottinghamshire Your Future's corporate vision is currently being translated into an Adult Social Care and Public Health departmental strategy. - 4.
+Your Nottinghamshire Your Future's corporate vision has been translated into an Adult Social Care and Public Health departmental strategy.
+The departmental strategy sets out how the department supports the outcomes in the Council plan for our local communities and individuals.
+The departmental strategy is also being considered at this Policy committee. - 4.
 To support the Council's new departmental strategy the current Adult Social Care Strategy has also been updated.
+The Adult Social Care Strategy provides the framework for how we can deliver good outcomes for service users and reduce costs through the principle of promoting independence.